MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-scan.md

 - Transfers with Long Path Issues
 - Long Path Reduction Suggestions

-Below we'll discuss how to populate the Pre-Scan Results tabs to provide all the necessary information from the Scan to your customers.
+Below we discuss how to populate the Pre-Scan Results tabs to provide all the necessary information from the Scan to your customers.

 #### Pre-Scan Results

-When you open the Pre-Scan Results Excel sheet, you'll see it's populated with the following columns/information.
+When you open the Pre-Scan Results Excel sheet, you see it's populated with the following columns/information.

 ![Scan report fails2](media/mover-prescan-excel.png)

-In order to populate these columns, we'll take the data from the ScanSummaryReport file that was generated in the zip file.
+In order to populate these columns, we take the data from the ScanSummaryReport file that was generated in the zip file.

 1. Open the ScanSummaryReport file and then copy the following columns into your Pre-Scan results sheet.